| |

 Chihuahua's are hyper vigilant, their alerting bark can go into overdrive easily.
 I had to teach them the "enough command" and I had to start with the alpha alerter first, and work my way down the pack order.

-With most dogs the most common reasons for prolonged periods of barking are boredom and loneliness.
+The most common reasons are boredom and loneliness.

 Yes, they do it to communicate, and to alert if a stranger or scary object is nearby.